icpc/ccs-specs/Contest_API.md

 - the latest notification sent for any object is the correct and current state of that object.
 E.g. if an object was created and deleted the delete notification will be sent last.
-- when a notification is sent the change it decsribes must already have happened.
+- when a notification is sent the change it describes must already have happened.
 I.e. if a client receives an update for a certain endpoint a `GET` from that endpoint will return that state or possible some later state, but never an earlier state.